Does Your Total Cholesterol Number Even Matter?

 Total cholesterol is the overall amount of cholesterol in your blood, including both HDL (high-density lipoprotein) or "good" and LDL (low-density lipoprotein) or "bad" cholesterol.

-Total cholesterol can be determined in two ways—it can either be directly measured in the blood or more commonly, it can be calculated.
+Total cholesterol can be determined in two ways—it can either be directly measured in the blood or, more commonly, be calculated.
 The calculation takes into account the two main forms of cholesterol–HDL and LDL, as well as a small fraction of triglycerides.
 Any one of these three components can skew total cholesterol values.
 Here's a brief definition of each:

 - HDL: High-density lipoprotein is a protective form of cholesterol that helps to remove harmful particles from circulation before they can cause damage to blood vessels.
 This process earned it the nickname "good cholesterol."